dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/Management-Zone/deploy-legacy-mz/Readme.md

-# Deploy Management Zone for Legacy SI
+# Deploy Management Zone for Legacy APP

 You will deploy management-zone with the name `app`.`env` for all the entities which have these 2 tags :